trussworks/trussels-guide/Trussels-Guide.md

 Your manager and your onboarding buddy should be in touch with you shortly after you join Slack.
 Ping @welcoming in #onboarding if you don’t hear from them.
 Steps for onboarding
-You can find stories in our ;lock: [Hiring, Recruiting, and Onboarding Pivotal](https://www.pivotaltracker.com/n/projects/2188482) (our project management tool of choice) with your name on them to track your :lock: [onboarding progress](https://docs.google.com/document/d/1m1WAjktEKcesgqracZXfUa1xYbh0RQ2K8JJr2fdQqaI/edit).
+You can find stories in our :lock:[Hiring, Recruiting, and Onboarding Pivotal](https://www.pivotaltracker.com/n/projects/2188482) (our project management tool of choice) with your name on them to track your :lock:[onboarding progress](https://docs.google.com/document/d/1m1WAjktEKcesgqracZXfUa1xYbh0RQ2K8JJr2fdQqaI/edit).

 You may end up doing these in a different order, but this is the gist of it.
 1. Revisit some things from your pre-first-day email
-| a.
+	a.
 What to expect on your first day
-| b.
+	b.
 Things to know
 2. Say “hi” in #general on Slack and share something about yourself: Where are you from?
 What do you like to do?
 Why did you join Truss?
 3. Have your onboarding meeting
-| a.
-Review our :lock: [laptop setup and security guidelines](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs)
+	a.
+Review our :lock:[laptop setup and security guidelines](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs)
-| b.
+	b.
 Set up your accounts in the order they occur in this guide
 4. Meet other people
-| a.
+	a.
 Meet with your manager (this is usually pre-scheduled for your first day)
-| b.
+	b.
 Meet with your onboarding buddy

 During your first week, you’ll:
 1. Get to know your practice area